Scilence2022/DeepGeneResearch/README.md

 ## ⌨️ Development

-Follow these steps to get Deep Research up and running on your local browser.
+Follow these steps to get Deep Gene Research up and running on your local browser.

 ### Prerequisites